New York State Police: Aviation

-The New York State Police has three Bell 407 single engine utility helicopters, six Bell 430 twin engine helicopters, three Bell UH-1 “HUEY 2” Single engine utility helicopters and one UH-1H “HUEY 1” Single engine utility helicopter.
-Their other aircraft are two Cessna 206 Stationair Single engine airplanes, one Cessna 172 Single engine airplane, one Partenavia 68 Twin engine observation airplane, one Sikorsky S-76 (used for transporting the governor), and two Beech King Air twin engine turboprop airplanes.
-All of these aircraft operate under the call sign “GrayRider”.
+The New York State Police has three Bell 407 single-engine utility helicopters, six Bell 430 twin engine helicopters, three Bell UH-1 "HUEY 2" single-engine utility helicopters and one UH-1H “HUEY 1” single-engine utility helicopter.
+Their other aircraft are two Cessna 206 Stationairsingle-e ngine airplanes, one Cessna 172 single-engine airplane, one Partenavia 68 twin-engine observation airplane, one Sikorsky S-76 (used for transporting the governor), and two Beech King Air twin-engine turboprop airplanes.
+All of these aircraft operate under the call sign "GrayRider".
 In 2025, New York State Police placed an order for one Airbus H160 and three Airbus H145 helicopters, in addition to two Airbus H145 helicopters ordered in 2024.